brian-gates/relative-time/README.md

 - **Client Hydration** - Hydrates on the client to enable dynamic updates
 - **Memory Leak Prevention** - Properly cleans up timeouts when unmounting
 - **Time Format Options** - Displays appropriate formats for seconds, minutes, hours, days, months, and years
+- **Memoized Component** - Uses React.memo with a custom comparison function that prevents re-renders when dates would display the same text

 ## Installation